Spanhaak/Spanhaak/README.md

 - 👋 Hi, I’m @Spanhaak
 - 👀 I’m interested in dogs, cooking and home automation
-- 🌱 I’m currently learning how to use IOT devices and to add their data into a timeseries DB for graph building and intelligence
+- 🌱 I’m currently learning how to use IOT devices and to add their data into a timeseries DB for graph building and insights
 - 📫 How to reach me: send me a mail to mspanhaak (at) gmail.com

 <!---